 Best soil for cannabis for higher yield and potency

-🧪 our review process
+🧪 Our review process

 Our testing team independently researches, tests, and recommends the best products to help keep your houseplants absolutely thriving.
 Learn more about our testing and review process here.

-There’s a lot to factor in during a soil search, but we’ve done the legwork for you.
+There’s a lot to factor in during a cannabis soil search, but we’ve done the legwork for you.
 Below is a rundown of the best options on the market that your plants will love.

 My top picks